 Geometric Series

-Sequences of lengths occur naturally, and with notable frequency they fall into the category of the Geometric Series .
-The series of ratios expressable by a compact formula, being considered first as a finite ($n$ any real number) series of ratios and then taken a step further to the case when the number of ratios being summed goes to infinity.
-The geometric series is (like the trigonometric functions sine and cosine are) best simply memorized, because as a set of operations textually surfacing the salient characteristics of the number, one of which the sum of ratios is, they are utilized matching suitability going forward with analysis of physical systems.
+Sequences of lengths occur naturally, and with notable frequency they fall into the category of the Geometric Series.
+The series of ratios expressable by a compact formula, being considered first as a finite series of ratios and then taken a step further to the case when the number of ratios being summed goes to infinity—which is daunting at first glance, algebra is needed to reveal the closed form for the series.

 The series for a common ratio of $1/2=0.5$ is solvable geometrically by drawing the sequence, as the Wikipedia page on the subject displays, which doesn't itself hint at the algrebra required to discover the generalized formula.
 For each set of sequential additive (and subtractive) member terms (a.k.a. an infinite series), there is the use of a parameter (variable) which shows how the sequence is constructed from the following notation elements: